What do they do?

 Also known as:

-Agriculture Specialist, Border Patrol Agent, Canine Enforcement Officer (K-9 Enforcement Officer), Customs Inspector, Customs Officer, Import Specialist, Inspector, Special Agent, US Customs and Border Protection Officer (US CBPO)
+Agriculture Specialist, Border Patrol Agent, Canine Enforcement Officer (K-9 Enforcement Officer), Customs Inspector, Customs Officer, Import Specialist, Special Agent, US Customs and Border Protection Officer (US CBPO)

 Typical Wages